Lusher92/Arduino-ext/README.md

 npm link scratch-vm
 npm start
 ```

+> [!WARNING]
+> To start the ScratchHome extension after the compilation you must first launch Sweet Home 3D, then follow the steps in this order:
+>
+> start Scratch<br/>
+> import the sb3 file<br/>
+> then select the extension<br/>
+>
+> If the order is not respected, the extension may not work correctly and you may get an error message.

 # Set up your own extension :
 Your can find ([another tuto](https://brightchamps.com/blog/make-scratch-extension-using-javascript/)) set-up this.